HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

-If we plot the achieved field of view and corresponding FOM for each configuration of pinhole and moderator size (\cref{fig:Imaging_variable_FOM}), it can be seen, that the actual field of view is less than twice the moderator size, except for a single configuration of the smallest moderator.
-The overall trend in the figure of merit is similar to the fixed fields of view with pinholes in all configurations, and thus we conclude that the fixed field version is sufficient for further analysis.
+If we plot the achieved FoV and corresponding FOM for each configuration of pinhole and moderator size (\cref{fig:Imaging_variable_FOM}), it can be seen, that the found FoV is less than twice the moderator size, except for a single configuration of the smallest moderator.
+The overall trend in the FOM is similar to the fixed fields of view with pinholes in all configurations, and thus we conclude that the fixed field version is sufficient for further analysis.